alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tutorials/Agent/Agent_Related_Domain_Objects.md

 # Agent and Related Domain Objects
-In this chapter, we will highlight agent and related core domain objects.
-We have omitted their corresponding code parts.
-If you wish to learn more, please read the [API Reference](../../../In-Depth_Guides/Tech_Capabilities/Others/API_Reference.md) Section.
+In this chapter, we will highlight the agent and its related core domain objects.
+Note that we have omitted their corresponding code parts for brevity.
+If you wish to learn more, please refer to the [API Reference](../../../In-Depth_Guides/Tech_Capabilities/Others/API_Reference.md) section.

 ## Agent Base Class
 Package path: `agentuniverse.agent.agent.Agent`